google/page-alloc-bench/README.md

 sometimes have to completely build the kernel for this to work (this issue might be unique to Google's kernel fork though).

+Whe you're using a full kernel tree via `KDIR` you can also build the `compile_commands.json` target to make clangd work on the kmod code.

 You can build the `page_alloc_bench.run` target to build a self-extracting binary with `makeself`.
 This isn't in the default target, you need to explicitly list it as the make goal.
 You can then copy this onto some other system, running